agomezmartin/Python_File_Rename/README.md

 # File rename script

 Operating Systems (OS) allow to create very powerful **automation proccesses**.
-However, in order NOT to be OS-dependant when creating smaller automation proccesses, developing these processes in a programming language other thatn the OS's might help make them more scalable.
+However, in order NOT to be OS-dependant when creating smaller automation proccesses, developing these processes in a programming language other thatn the OS's might help make theese procceses more scalable.

 The following script **uses Python** to: